Luis Bergareche: Journalist career and death

 In 1945, Bergareche entered the world of journalism when he joined the company Bilbao Editorial SA, a supporter of El Noticiero Bilbaino linked to Bergareche, and a few weeks later, he was appointed advisor to El Correo Español.
-Three years later, in 1948, he became a councilor of Vascongada de Publications as well as an editor of El Diario Vasco from Donostia, becoming president of the latter in 1970.
+Three years later, in 1948, he became a councilor of Vascongada de Publications as well as an editor of El Diario Vasco from San Sebastián, becoming president of the latter in 1970.

 In 1968, Bergareche was a founding president of Servicios Auxiliares de Prensa Independiente, and in 1977, he replaced the murdered Javier Ybarra as the new editor of El Diario Vasco, the largest news agency in Vasconia.
 In that same year, he was also named president of the Bilbao Editorial SA, a position that he held for 12 years, from 1977 until June 1989, when he was replaced by Santiago de Ybarra, being later named as its honorary president, a position that he held until he died on 9 September 1994, at the age of 84.